mykzacharysanmiguel/ECE-2112-PA-1/README.md

     #this prints the new 1st and 2nd variables, seperated by a period
     return print(newfirst+"."+newlast)

-#calls out the function and lets us input the first name and the family name
+#calls out the function and displays the first name and the family name
-make_username(input("Enter first name: "), input("Enter family name: "))
+make_username("Ana Maria","De Leon")
 ```

 ## Part C: Bookend Swap Problem